smartcontractkit/crec-sdk/README.md

 #### Step 1: Initialize the `events` client

 First, you need an `events.Client`.
-This requires an existing `client.CVNClient` and a set of `ClientOptions`.
+This requires an existing `client.CVNClient` to be supplied with a set of `ClientOptions`.
 The options are critical for defining your security parameters.

 ```go
 import (